cangnduc/21810203_LingoLeap/Backend/docs/app-overview.md

 ### 4. Test Taking

-- Students can attempt tests associated with their enrolled courses.
+- Students can attempt tests.
 - Tests may include various question types: multiple choice, writing, speaking, and listening comprehension.
 - Test attempts are timed and recorded.

 ### 5. Grading and Feedback

 - Multiple-choice questions are auto-graded.
-- Writing and speaking sections are manually graded by teachers.
+- Writing and speaking sections are graded by LLM.
-- Teachers provide detailed feedback on test performance.
+- Teachers can optionally provide detailed feedback on test performance.

 ### 6. Progress Tracking